 Learn how to purchase what you need to carry on the college's mission.

-Only the Director of Contracts & Purchasing Services is authorized to sign a purchase order to commit a financial obligation on behalf of the College.
+Only the director of contracts and purchasing services is authorized to sign a purchase order to commit a financial obligation on behalf of the college.

 P-Cards vs. Purchase Orders

 The purchasing office has available a wide variety of primary and open market sources for competitive purchases.
 Below is a prioritized list of sources for making competitive purchases.

 The total amount of the purchase represents the total financial obligation incurred by the college.
 In a multi-year contract, the obligation incurred over the entire contract term must be considered, rather than the annual amount alone.

 The following guidelines are intended to assist college personnel with determining if an expenditure is allowable from state funds.
 State funds include state purpose allocation, DIFR, IFR, and SUTRA funds.
 These guidelines have been established based upon guidance from the Office of the State Comptroller and SUNY System Administration.
 To satisfy state audit requirements, departments must be able to provide written justification regarding how the item purchased or service rendered is program or mission related and/or beneficial to the college.

 Please address any questions regarding this document or items not addressed in this document to the budget and financial reporting office and/or the purchasing office.
 For questions regarding the use of SA funds, College Foundation funds, or Research Foundation funds, please contact the custodian of those funds.

 Learn more about other considerations and requirements concerning your purchase.